 Great power confrontations, involving concentration on critical geographical areas and a desire to curb the territorial ambitions of rivals, have long been considered as shorthand for geopolitics.
-The course looks at the geopolitics underpinning the Cold War and beyond, culminating in the war in Ukraine and the use by Russia of resource-based tactics to counter Western sanctions.
+The course looks at the geopolitics underpinning the Cold War and beyond, culminating in the war in Ukraine and the use by Russia of resourcebased tactics to counter Western sanctions.
+It also undertakes to understand some of the geopolitical considerations underlying the current conflict in the Middle East.